-The Floating Zones are intended to:
+The At Home in Encinitas Zones are is intended to:

-- 1. Allow for a moderate increase in residential density and to accommodate a mixture of residential building types and unit sizes; - 2.
-Enable market-based solutions to the provision of attainable housing: - 3.
-Meet the state's Regional Housing Needs Assessment (RHNA) rezoning requirements; - 4.
-Ensure that the vision set forth in the Housing Plan is implemented; - 5.
-Respond to neighborhood character, be compatible with community specific settings and promote basic best practices in urban design; - 6.
-Promote infill development and revitalization that is compact and supports pedestrian-friendly development patterns with safe, effective and multi-modal transportation options; and - 7.
+- 1. Implement the At Home in Encinitas General Plan land use designation, which recognizes that relatively few vacant sites suitable for these land uses remain in the City, so the land use designation is purposefully flexible to accommodate a one-way transition from existing first generation uses and development standards to the second generation uses and standards in a manner that allows existing uses and development to thrive until that transition is initiated; - 2.
+Allow for a moderate increase in residential density and to accommodate a mixture of residential building types and unit sizes; - Enable market-based solutions to the provision of attainable housing; - Meet the state's Regional Housing Needs Assessment (RHNA) rezoning requirements; - 5.
+Ensure that the vision set forth in the Housing Plan is implemented; - Respond to neighborhood character, be compatible with community specific settings and promote basic best practices in urban design; - Promote infill development and revitalization that is compact and supports pedestrian-friendly development patterns with safe, effective and multi-modal transportation options; and - 8.
 Contribute to the economic and fiscal sustainability of the City.